SFDA_logo-header

 and voting shall decide any question, including appointment or election of committees, unless otherwise provided by law, the Articles of Organization, or these By-Laws.
 Any action required or permitted to be taken at any meeting of the Directors may be taken without a meeting if all the Directors consent to the action in writing and the written consents are filed with the records of the meetings of the Board of Directors.
 Such consents shall be treated for all purposes as a vote at a meeting.
 Unless otherwise provided by law or the Articles of Organization, Directors may participate in a meeting of the Board of Directors by means of a conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other at the same time, and participation by such means shall constitute presence in person at a meeting.

 Section 7.
-Removal
+Remova

 Any Director may be removed with or without cause at any time by a vote of the Board of Directors or by a vote of the Members.
 A Director may be removed for cause only after reasonable notice and opportunity to be heard before the body proposing to remove him.